Environment is a runtime execution context for API Proxies in an enterprise.

 Cache Monitor

 With the settings in the Cache section of the Overview tab of the API Proxy screen, the request can be cached and answered without going to the Backend API.
+At the same time, quota and throttle policies are also managed via the cache pod.

 In order to monitor, view and delete the cache operations based on the environment, go to this page from the Cache link of the environment.